carlarsmendes/carlarsmendes/README.md

 * 📚The Pragmatic Programmer, 📚Emotional Intelligence;
 * 🍿The Appartment;
-* 👩‍🎓Learning from Frontend Masters and the amazing Kyle Simpson.
+* 👩‍🎓Learning from Frontend Masters and the amazing Kyle Simpson && Will Sentance.

 ...In 2021, I participated in the Portuguese Women in Tech's Mentorship Program #2 as a Mentee.